 Revised policy states that a borrower is not eligible for a total and permanent disability loan discharge if the borrower receives a new Title IV loan after the date the physician completes and certifies the loan discharge application.
 If a FFELP loan was certified prior to the date the physician certified the discharge application, any proceeds of such loan that are disbursed after the date of the physician's certification, must be returned to the holder within 120 days of the disbursement(s) to preserve the borrower's loan discharge eligibility.
 A borrower's 3-year conditional discharge period is prospective from the date that the physician completes and signs the loan discharge application; therefore language describing a borrower's eligibility to receive loan discharge based on substantial deterioration of a pre-existing condition is removed.
-A lender may file a discharge claim with the guarantor if the lender receives a complete and certifies the loan discharge application.
-If the lender receives a discharge application and the borrower must submit the new application to the lender within 90 days of the physician completes and certifies the loan discharge application.
-If the lender receives the discharge application after this 90-day time frame, the borrower must have the physician complete a new application of the new discharge application.
+A lender may file a discharge claim with the guarantor if the lender receives a complete and certified loan discharge application from the borrower within 90 days from the date the physician completes and certifies the loan discharge application.
+If the lender receives the discharge application after this 90-day time frame, the borrower must have the physician complete a new application and the lender must receive the application within 90 days of the physician's certification of the new discharge application.
 Revised policy adds information regarding additional medical evidence that the borrower must provide to the Department, upon the Department's request, if the borrower's application does not conclusively prove that the borrower is disabled.
-As part of this review, or at any time during the application process, or, during or at the end of the conditional discharge period, the Department may arrange for an additional review of the borrower's condition by an independent physician at no expense to the borrower.
+As part of this review or at any time during the application process or during or at the end of the conditional discharge period, the Department may arrange for an additional review of the borrower's condition by an independent physician at no expense to the borrower.
 When a borrower receives a final disability discharge, any payments made on the loan(s) after the date the physician completed and certified the loan discharge application are returned to the person who made the payments.